haha150/NAC-RPi5/README.md

 #### Via LTE + VPN

 In case you make use of an LTE connection, you can store your WireGuard client profile at `/etc/wireguard/wg0.conf` and start a VPN connection via `sudo wg-quick up wg0`.
 Then, the RPi4 will be in the same VPN network as your operators (pentesters, red teamers etc.).
-This allows remote access into a compromised corpoerate's network.
+This allows remote access into a compromised corporate's network, while using an Out-of-Band (OOB) LTE+Wireguard network channel.

 >[!WARNING]
 > SSH uses public key authentication for external networks per default.
 No password auth.